 At EDF Energy we’re committed to treating our customers fairly.
 We know that trust in our sector needs to be improved and that growing trust will take time.
 We have an ambition to become the best and most trusted energy supplier.
 And we’ll only succeed if we consistently live up to our commitment to deliver fair value and better service, and by making energy easier for our customers.

 Our industry regulator, Ofgem, has now made the commitment to fairness a requirement for all energy suppliers.
 We welcome the introduction of these Standards of Conduct because we believe they’ll improve the experience for all customers and ensure consistency of treatment.
 This Treating Customers Fairly statement provides you with more information about these standards and the main actions we’re taking to deliver fair outcomes for our EDF Energy customers.

 Ofgem has published a set of guidelines explaining what they expect.
 You can read these by clicking here

 To make energy easier for our customers, we provide many ways for customers to contact us and manage their accounts.
 Our customers can email us, or call us to speak to an advisor here in the UK, and they can access and manage their account online with MyAccount whenever they need to.
 Our residential and small business customers can also use the EDF Energy app to manage their account on the go and get support with our live webchat service.

-We have stuck closely to, and built on our Customer Commitments since 2012.
-We have developed a Trust Test to make sure we meet Ofgem’s standards of conduct.
-It means that when we create new processes, policies or communications, we ask ourselves ‘is this the right thing to do for our customers?’.
+We’ve introduced a Trust Test to make sure we meet the Standards of Conduct.
+It means that when we create new policies, processes, products or communications, we ask ourselves ‘is this the right thing to do for our customers?’.
 Then we ask five more questions: